amefad/piante/README.md

   - `public/api`: PHP API endpoints
   - `public/test`: Basic API testing interface

 Placing `api` and `test` inside `public` may seem unconventional but allows us to easily serve both frontend and backend under the same domain subpath (`/piante`) on our existing server, just by storing the build output on the specific server folder (also named `piante`).
-Vite is configured with a custom base path and a proxy for API calls to maintain consistent behavior across development and production environments.
+Vite is configured with a custom base path and a proxy for API calls to maintain consistent behavior across development and production environments (see `vite.config.js`).

 ## Prerequisites